About

 The space contains 14 murals created by American artist Mark Rothko.
 Philip Johnson, Howard Barnstone, and Eugene Aubry were the architects.

 Outside, Barnett Newman’s Broken Obelisk rises above the reflecting pool on the Plaza.
 The sculpture is dedicated to The Reverend Dr. Martin Luther King, Jr., whose active outer life in service of social justice, informed by a deeply spiritual interior life, resonated with founders John and Dominique de Menil.
 The couple also founded the nearby Menil Collection, which offers a different sort of unique experience.
+To learn more about significant events in Rothko Chapel's history, be sure to visit the Rothko Chapel timeline.

 who is Mark Rothko?